theoliverlear/Paycheck-To-Paycheck/README.md

 have been started.
 These would include:

 - User
-  - Holding Foreign Keys and basic data
+  - Holding foreign keys and basic data
 - Dates
   - Due dates
   - Recurring dates